-Nancy Townsley is an essayist, an award-winning journalist, a novelist, a marathoner, and a devoted fan of the river life.
-She lives on a floating home along the Multnomah Channel west of Portland, Oregon, where she runs and writes.
+Nancy Townsley is a journalist, novelist, essayist and devoted fan of the river life.
+She lives in a floating home along the Multnomah Channel west of Portland, Oregon, where she walks, runs, sews, and writes.

-In May 2021 Nancy led an online salon discussion about the state of journalism in the U.S. and news-consumption savvy, attended by residents of River West Village in Southwest Portland.
+In May 2021, she led an online salon discussion about news-consumption savvy and the state of journalism in the U.S., attended by residents of River West Village in Southwest Portland.

 In October 2023 she was a guest on Portland author Caroline Miller's "Just Read It" video series along with author and book coach William Kenower of Washington state.

 Copyright © 2023 Nancy Townsley - All Rights Reserved.